microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraGroupAppRoleAssignment.md

 ## Description

-the Remove-EntraGroupAppRoleAssignment cmdlet removes a group application role assignment from Microsoft Entra ID.
+The Remove-EntraGroupAppRoleAssignment cmdlet removes a group application role assignment from Microsoft Entra ID.

 ## Examples